Royal Queensland Golf Club - Information

 Players are required to judge their 17th tee shot perfectly to carry the wastelands from the tee to the elevated green.
-For golfers who manage to harness the wind and find themselves placed on the green, they face two distinct tiers on green which will provide some fun putting challenges.
-One of those great Par 3s that can make your knees tremble on the tee, the 17th at Royal Queensland is proof that a hole does not need to be long to be challenging and memorable.
+For golfers who manage to harness the wind and find themselves placed on the green, they face two distinct tiers on the green which will provide some fun putting challenges.
+One of those great Par 3s that can make your knees tremble on the tee, the 17th at Royal Queensland is proof that a hole does not need to belong to be challenging and memorable.

 Get a Trip Quote Order a Brochure